Your go to resource for daily, weekly, weekend, & monthly handicap van rentals

 Do you have insurance?
 Can I purchase Insurance?

 All renters are required to have full coverage insurance that covers rental vehicles.
-We do offer liability waivers for additional coverage; however, we do not offer these waivers in the following states:
+We do offer insurance through Sure Insurance.
+Protect yourself with rental insurance before embarking on your trip and get better coverage for a fraction of the cost.

 Will an electric scooter fit in the vans?